roshinithangachamy/PROMPT-ENGINEERING/README.md

 # Algorithm: Step 1: Define Scope and Objectives

 1.1.
-Identify the goal of the report (e.g., educational, research, tech overview) 1.2.
+Identify the goal of the report (e.g., educational, research, tech overview).
+1.2.
 Set the target audience level (e.g., students, professionals) 1.3.
 Draft a list of core topics to cover
 Step 2: Create Report Skeleton/Structure